Cairo Egypt Travel Guide

 Onions, garlic, tomatoes, potatoes, aubergines, okra, and molokhia (jute mallow) are widely used.
 Chicken and beef are common.
 Pigeon is a local delicacy.
 Pork is generally not consumed due to Islamic dietary laws.

 Cumin, coriander, chili, mint, parsley, and dill are frequently used.
-Egyptian cuisine generally has savory, rich, and earthy flavors, less spicy than some other West Asian cuisines, focusing more on aromatic condiments and fresh herbs.
+Egyptian cuisine generally has savory, rich, and earthy flavors, less spicy than some other West Asian cuisines, focusing more on aromatic seasonings and fresh herbs.

 Egypt's national dish.
 This hearty, vegetarian meal combines rice, macaroni, lentils, and chickpeas.
 It comes covered with a spicy tomato sauce, garlic vinegar, and crispy fried onions.
 Find it widely at specialized Koshary restaurants and from street food stalls.